Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Methodology

+For each model, we compare predicted and true test-set patent counts for every CPC subclass.
+Count distortion is measured using the weighted count error, defined as the total absolute subclass-level count deviation divided by the total number of gold-standard subclass assignments.
+This formulation prevents subclasses that are extremely rare from disproportionately determining the aggregate error.
+We then construct country and assignee rankings separately for each technology, based on assigned patent counts.
+Ranking distortion is measured as the mean absolute change in rank position between rankings derived from predicted and true test-set labels.
+These indicators are calculated for both the complete taxonomy and Section Y.

+Then we measure subclass semantic breadth from patent-text embeddings.
+For each subclass, breadth is the mean cosine distance between each patent embedding and the centroid of the remaining patents assigned to that subclass; higher values therefore indicate more internally heterogeneous categories.
+We report Spearman correlations between subclass-level F1, semantic breadth, training frequency, and test frequency, and regress F1 on semantic breadth, log training frequency, log test frequency, and CPC-section indicators.
+False-discovery-rate adjustments are applied across the resulting statistical tests.
+Full correlation and regression results are reported in Appendix \ref{app:semantic_breadth}.

-\subsection{External dataset construction and evaluation protocol (EPO)}
+\subsection{External Dataset Construction and Evaluation Protocol (EPO)}

-To validate the generalizability of our methodology beyond the USPTO setting, we apply the same experimental pipeline to an external dataset of patents from the European Patent Office (EPO).
-We randomly select \np{10000} EPO patent applications filed between 2019 and 2022 using \textit{ORBIS Intellectual Property} \footnote{\url{https://www.moodys.com/web/en/us/capabilities/company-reference-data/orbis.html}} by Moody’s as the data source.
-Patent texts are processed using the same preprocessing steps adopted for the USPTO dataset, including title–abstract concatenation, CPC subclass normalization at the four-character level, and multi-label encoding.
+To evaluate out-of-domain generalization, we apply the same experimental pipeline to an external dataset of \np{10000} EPO patent applications filed between 2019 and 2022, obtained from \textit{ORBIS Intellectual Property}.\footnote{\url{https://www.moodys.com/web/en/us/capabilities/company-reference-data/orbis.html}} Patent texts are processed using the same preprocessing and CPC normalization pipeline adopted for the USPTO dataset.

-Importantly, no model is retrained or adapted on EPO data.
-Encoder-based classifiers trained on USPTO patents are evaluated in a strict out-of-domain setting, while large language models are applied in zero-shot and retrieval-augmented configurations identical to those used in the main experiments.
-Evaluation is performed exclusively on the EPO test set using the same flat and hierarchy-aware metrics, label-frequency stratifications, and efficiency measurements.
-This design ensures that performance differences observed on EPO data can be attributed to model generalization properties rather than dataset-specific tuning or additional supervision.
+No model is retrained on EPO data.
+Encoder-based classifiers trained on USPTO patents are evaluated directly in an out-of-domain setting, while LLMs are applied using the same prompting configurations used in the main experiments.
+Evaluation uses the same flat and hierarchy-aware metrics, frequency stratifications, and efficiency measurements as in the USPTO experiments.